RanielliMontagna/dotfiles/README.md

 ## 🚀 Recent Improvements

-The project has been enhanced with **high and medium priority improvements** for better reliability:
+The project has been enhanced with **high, medium, and low priority improvements** for better reliability and performance:

 ### High Priority ✅